coralblocks/CoralRing/README.md

 <img src="images/NonBlockingRing.png" alt="NonBlockingRing" width="50%" height="50%" />

 Things get more interesting when we allow the ring producer to write as fast as possible without ever blocking on a full ring.
-Because the ring is a _circular_ queue, the producer can just keep writing forever, overwritting the oldest messages on the head of the queue with the newest ones.
+Because the ring is a _circular_ queue, the producer can just keep writing forever, overwriting the oldest messages on the head of the queue with the newest ones.
 In this new scenario, a _lagging consumer_ that falls behind and loses messages will simply disconnect (give up) _instead of causing the producer to block_.
 It has to disconnect because it must never skip messages from the producer.
 ```Java
 long avail = ringConsumer.availableToPoll();